-Alcohol treatment -Forward Leeds
+Alcohol treatment - Forward Leeds

-In 2015, the newly recommissioned integrated Drug and Alcohol Prevention and Treatment Service -Forward Leeds - began its work in the city.
+In 2015, the newly recommissioned integrated Drug and Alcohol Prevention and Treatment Service - Forward Leeds - began its work in the city.
 We are now starting to see the hard work and dedication of the staff in this service come to fruition.

-The number of clients entering the the primary substance of use was just below 40% of the total.
-The percentage of clients who have successfully completed alcohol treatment and who have not re-presented to the service within six months - a national indicator has steadily increased over 2017.
+The number of clients entering the service in 2016-17 with alcohol as the primary substance of use was just below 40% of the total.
+The percentage of clients who have successfully completed alcohol treatment and who have not re-presented to the service within six months - a national indicator - has steadily increased over 2017.